petzi53/pb-blog/content/post/2019-06-25-open-citations-TOS.en/index.markdown

 In this post, I have outlined the rationale and significance of the Open Citation movement.
 Citations reflect the structure and relationship of our scientific and cultural knowledge and deserve research in its own right.
 As “dwarfs standing on the shoulders of giants” (Isaac Newton and nowadays also the motto of Google), we generate our knowledge from previous discoveries.
 Citations are the expression of a social network of interconnected links which itself are due to scientific research.
 Much can be learned of this interplay of different researchers, subject areas, and language communities through different times and regions.

 I have also argued that the economic interests of two key players in the research business are obstacles to overcome for a higher rate of Open Citations.
-Clarivate Analytics form together with Elsevier a duopoly and maybe with Google even a tripoly (Schoolworkhelper 2018): Because of the competition between two or three sellers they cannot work like a monopoly and dictate without consideration their market condition.
-However, they can work in a kind competition-cooperation relationship; an economic framework called the coopetition paradox (Raza-Ullah, Bengtsson, and Kock 2014).
+Clarivate Analytics form together with Elsevier a duopoly and maybe with Google even a tripoly \[@schoolworkhelper\_business\_2018\]: Because of the competition between two or three sellers they cannot work like a monopoly and dictate without consideration their market condition.
+However, they can work in a kind competition-cooperation relationship; an economic framework called the coopetition paradox \[@raza-ullah\_coopetition\_2014\].

 Add relevant links to the subject of Open Citation on my [Wakelet page](https://wakelet.com/@PeterBaumgartner).